CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/PolicyAbstractConfigProfile.md

 `func (o *PolicyAbstractConfigProfile) UnsetDeployedPolicies()`

 UnsetDeployedPolicies ensures that no value is present for DeployedPolicies, not even an explicit nil
+### GetPartiallyDeployedPolicies

+`func (o *PolicyAbstractConfigProfile) GetPartiallyDeployedPolicies() []PolicyPolicyContextHolder`

+GetPartiallyDeployedPolicies returns the PartiallyDeployedPolicies field if non-nil, zero value otherwise.

+### GetPartiallyDeployedPoliciesOk

+`func (o *PolicyAbstractConfigProfile) GetPartiallyDeployedPoliciesOk() (*[]PolicyPolicyContextHolder, bool)`

+GetPartiallyDeployedPoliciesOk returns a tuple with the PartiallyDeployedPolicies field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPartiallyDeployedPolicies

+`func (o *PolicyAbstractConfigProfile) SetPartiallyDeployedPolicies(v []PolicyPolicyContextHolder)`

+SetPartiallyDeployedPolicies sets PartiallyDeployedPolicies field to given value.

+### HasPartiallyDeployedPolicies

+`func (o *PolicyAbstractConfigProfile) HasPartiallyDeployedPolicies() bool`

+HasPartiallyDeployedPolicies returns a boolean if a field has been set.

+### SetPartiallyDeployedPoliciesNil

+`func (o *PolicyAbstractConfigProfile) SetPartiallyDeployedPoliciesNil(b bool)`

+ SetPartiallyDeployedPoliciesNil sets the value for PartiallyDeployedPolicies to be an explicit nil

+### UnsetPartiallyDeployedPolicies
+`func (o *PolicyAbstractConfigProfile) UnsetPartiallyDeployedPolicies()`

+UnsetPartiallyDeployedPolicies ensures that no value is present for PartiallyDeployedPolicies, not even an explicit nil
 ### GetPolicyChangeDetails

 `func (o *PolicyAbstractConfigProfile) GetPolicyChangeDetails() []PolicyConfigChangeDetailType`